Carnoustie: Landmarks

 Past Links Avenue on the north side of Dundee Street Carnoustie Church, which never received its steeple and, a little further past that, is the 'Auld Nick' which originally housed Carnoustie's police station.
 The war memorial lies adjacent to the Auld Nick and was dedicated in 1926.
 It features a sculpture of the Unknown Soldier by Thomas Beattie.

 On the opposite side of the road from the Auld Nick is Ferrier Street and a little way down on the right hand side can be seen Thomas Lowson's Dibble Tree.
 Opposite the Dibble tree is Kinloch Street and, about 110 yd down that street on the north side, is the Erskine United Free Church, the oldest church building in Carnoustie, built in 1810.

 A short way past the war memorial on the southern side of Dundee Street is First Feu Cottage, Thomas Lowson's original home in Carnoustie, and beyond that is the traditional centre of the town, the Cross, marking the intersection between Dundee Street, High Street, Queens Street and Park Avenue.
 Meeting High Street on its north side, Lochty Street leads up to the Church of the Holyrood in Maule Street.
 It is a Category B listed building, the only listed building within the town, and was built on land donated by Helen Lingard-Guthrie, who had recently married one of the clergymen who ministered to the nascent Episcopalian congregation during the early summer missions, Rev. Roger Lingard.

 At the easternmost end of High Street, the main road becomes Church Street, with Station Road heading south towards the main railway station and the adjacent Station Hotel, built in 1840.
 Opposite Station Road is the old City of Glasgow Bank building built in 1870 in Italianate style architecture that used to house the Clydesdale Bank.
 It is being developed into private accommodation.
-Church Street continues eastwards and at one time lead all the way to Newton of Panbride church in the former village of Gallowlaw.
+Church Street continues eastwards and at one time led all the way to Newton of Panbride church in the former village of Gallowlaw.
 The junction with Carlogie Road was realigned some years ago and the part of Church Street east of Carlogie Road renamed Arbroath Road.
 Past the church, on the south side of the road, a road bridge leads to the former fishing village of West Haven, which pre-dates Carnoustie by several centuries.
 To the east of the town, in Panbride, is Panbride Parish Kirk.
 The building itself is category C(s) listed, although its burial aisle and the nearby parish school are both Category B listed The 'Loupin' on Stane' a series of steps in the church courtyard that allowed churchgoers to mount their horses in a dignified manner have category B listing, as does the bridge over the Craigmill burn at the bottom of the hill.
 At the southern end of Craigmill Den, Panbride House has Category B listing, as does the associated stables.